vkarasik/vkarasik/README.md

 ## ![Experience](./assets/experience.svg)

-As a web developer: developing websites and applications using HTML, CSS, JS.
+**As a web developer**: developing websites and applications using HTML, CSS, JS.
 Also, I have experience in building some projects using PHP & MySQL.
 Working with different APIs, including implementing one by myself using Python & Flask.

-As a project manager: writing comprehensive technical tasks for developers.
+**As a project manager**: writing comprehensive technical tasks for developers.
 Creating prototypes in Figma.
 Creating by my own couple of online shops using WordPress and its themes and plugins.

-As a content manager: supporting a bunch of websites based on CMS Bitrix and WordPress, creating graphics, such as banners etc.
+**As a content manager**: supporting a bunch of websites based on CMS Bitrix and WordPress, creating graphics, such as banners etc.

 ## ![General Skills](./assets/general_skills.svg)